bflemi3/object-translation/README.md

 }
 ```

-Create the following set of translation rules:
+By creating the following set of translation rules:
 ```javascript
 [
     'name',